 Place the water and sugar into a pot and cook until the temperature reaches 250 degrees (this takes about 8 - 10 minutes) *OPTIONAL: Using a pastry brush dipped in water occasionally sweep around the edges of the boiling sugar to make sure all of the sugar is incorporated and to keep it from forming crystals on the pot. (if you keep the boil low you should not have to do this)

 While the sugar syrup is cooking, start preparing the egg whites.
 Begin by beating the whites on low to medium until frothy.
 Add the optional cream of tartar at this point.
-Slowly add the 2 tablespoons of sugar to the frothy whites.
+Slowly add the 1/4 cup of sugar to the frothy whites.
 Increase the speed to high and beat them until soft peaks form. (stiff but not dry)

 Slowly add the hot syrup to the whipped egg whites.
 Mix the egg whites and syrup until the egg whites are shiny and the peaks are firmer.
 It takes at least ten minutes to cool and It will be very thick and fluffy.
 You can use ice packs around the bowl to help cool the mixture down.

-Once the meringue is cooled slowly add bits of room temperature butter (the butter needs to be soft, you can microwave it slightly to warm it if you need to.
-You can add it in chunks or pre whip the butter and then add it as I talked about above) to the egg whites and sugar.
-It will seem to not mix very well at first (in fact it may look a little curdled for a bit) but it will come together and be very smooth and creamy in the end.
+Once the meringue is cooled slowly add bits of room temperature butter to the meringue.
+It not mix very well at first (in fact it may look a little curdled for a bit) but it will come together and be very smooth and creamy in the end.

 You can store this wedding cake frosting in the fridge for a couple of weeks well covered.
 When you are ready to use it again let it come to room temperature or soften enough so that you can re-whip it.